Tanishq fracas offers clarity on Hindutva definition of ‘love jihad’: any inter-faith marriage

 The internet exploded with violent trolling that is now almost a weekly occurrence in India.
 Also following a well-worn template, the trolling soon spilled over into real life.
 One Twitter use, Hardik Bhavsar, released private details of a Muslim employee of the Tanishq media team, exhorting his 1.2 lakh followers with the words: “now you all know what to do”.
 This wasn’t a threat to be taken lightly: Bhavsar is important enough to be followed by the Indian prime minister.

-A Tanishq showroom in Gujarat found itself the target of a 120-strong mob, reported the Indian Express.
-The crowd forced the showroom to paste an apology to the “Hindus of Kutch” for its “shameful” ad.
+In Gujart, a group of men forced the employees of one Tanishq showroom to display an apology to the “Hindus of Kutch” for its “shameful”, the Indian Express reported.

-The opposition wasn’t limited to mobs.
+The opposition wasn’t limited to pressure of this sort.
 The pro-government magazine Swarajya claimed that the reaction against the ad was expected given that “there is a big debate around ‘love jihad’”.
 In another instance, the headline of a national newspaper Mint described the fracas as a response to the ad “glorifying love jihad”.

 Even though the reaction to the ad now encompassed harassment, threats and violence, governmental authorities were conspicuous by their absence.
 In the end, Tanishq had to withdraw the film, citing the “well being” of its “employees, partners and store staff”.